 Your Guided Day Hike of Mount Rainier National Park

-We will speak ahead of time to plan your day with the types of experiences you desire, meeting early in the morning or later in the day (no later than 2pm PST).
+We will speak ahead of time to plan your day with the types of experiences you desire.
+We can meet early in the morning or later in the day (no later than 2pm PST).

 You will be providing your own lunch and any other personal gear you require.
 I do recommend binoculars, snacks, waterproof/windproof jacket, rain pants, camera with extra batteries, hat, sunscreen and sunglasses.
 Dress in layers to adjust to the possible changing weather and higher elevations.
 Wear sturdy walking or hiking shoes.
 Bring extra water with you as the water refill stations have been closed during COVID.
 I also recommend having a good supply of hand sanitizer to use after restroom stops and on the trail.

-If needed, I can provide hiking poles, extra bottles of water and hand sanitizer.
+I will provide hiking poles, extra bottles of water and some snacks.

 Bring your National Park Pass or purchase a day use pass when arriving at the Park entrance ($30 USD good for 7 days).
 Passes can be purchased ahead of time through the Mount Rainier National Park website. www.nps.gov/mora Note that as of May 26, 2023, the Park is going to a cashless system for entrance and campground purchases.